railwayapp/docs/src/docs/reference/errors/no-start-command-could-be-found.md

 ## What This Error Means

+Railway uses [Nixpacks](https://nixpacks.com/docs/how-it-works) to analyze your application's files to generate a container image for your application.s

 Seeing the `No start command could be found` error means that [Nixpacks](https://nixpacks.com/docs) was unable to automatically find an appropriate start command for your application.

 A start command is a command that will be executed by Railway to run your application.